RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 .. warning::

-    Under Apache, there are pitfalls with running two independent applications under mod_perl on the same server.
+    Under Apache, there are pitfalls with running two independent *mod_perl* applications under on the same webserver.
-    These pitfalls can be alleviated by having separate virtual hosts for OTRS and OTOBO.
-    Then the setting ``PerlOptions +Parent`` can be used for making sure that each application uses their own dedicated Perl interpreter.
-    But in most cases it is more simple to run separate webservers or to remove the OTRS configuration before startin up OTOBO.
+    Therefore, it is advised to run OTRS and OTOBE on separate webservers.
+Alternatively remove the OTRS configuration from Apache before installing OTOBO.
-    Check the directory */etc/apache2/sites-available* for what configurations are currently active.
+    Check the directories */etc/apache2/sites-available* and */etc/apache2/sites-enabled* for which configurations are currently available and which are enabled.

+    Running two Perl interpreters on different virtual hosts should be possible, but this approach hasn't been thoroughly tested yet.

-After finishing the installation tutorial, please log in to the OTOBO Admin Area ``Admin -> Packages`` and install all required OTOBO OPM packages.
+After finishing the installation please log in as *root@localhost*.
+Navigate to the OTOBO Admin Area ``Admin -> Packages`` and install all required OTOBO OPM packages.

 The following OPM packages and OTRS "Feature Addons" need NOT and should NOT be installed, as these features are already available in the OTOBO standard: